Climate change in Finland: Deforestation

-Deforestation is 6% of Finland's total climate-warming emissions.
-Forests that are cut down for buildings, roads, and new fields total 19 000 hectares annually.
-The Rinne Cabinet of Prime Minister Antti Rinne has aimed to tax building in forests, but no tariff was in place in August 2019.
+Deforestation accounts for 6% of Finland's total climate-warming emissions.
+Forests that are cut down for buildings, roads, and new fields total 19,000 hectares annually.
+The Rinne Cabinet of Prime Minister Antti Rinne aimed to tax building in forests, but no such tax was in place in August 2019.

 Finnish forest management practices have resulted in significant net releases of carbon into the atmosphere from Finnish forest and mire ecosystems.

-Impacts on the natural environment
+Effects on the natural environment

 Temperature and weather changes

 Between 2010 and March 2019, there were 102 days with record daily temperatures reported, clearly more than at any time in the Finnish Meteorological Institute’s (FMI) measurement history.
 Temperature patterns show that Finland is experiencing climate change.

 The annual Finnish mean temperature has risen 2.3 °C since the middle of the 19th century.
 Warming has been greatest in early winter, nearly 5 °C. The month of July 2018 in Finland had the highest-ever temperatures recorded by the Finnish Meteorological Institute, founded in 1838.
 In January 2020 Finland had the mildest winter in 100 years.

 Extreme weather events

 Summer 2010 storms (Asta 29.-30.7 Vera 4.8, Lahja 7.8, and Sylvi 8.8) caused widespread damage.
 Insurance companies paid €81.6 million for the storm damages.
 Trees fell 9.1 million m3.
 480 000 persons had power line breaks, up to 6 weeks.
 35 000 km of the power line was damaged.
 Compensation costs were over €10 million for the power customers.
 Other power company costs included €18 million for the repair and $4 million for extra investments.
 Co-operation between the responsible organisations and persons did not run effectively after the storms.

 Storm Tapani hit Finland on St Stephen's Day in 2011.
 The previous storm of this type in Finland was Janika in November 2001.
 The highest momentary gust on land was 31.5 m/s.
 Power outages peaked on December 12, 2011, when over 300,000 homes had no electricity.

 Finland had a heatwave above + 30 °C in June 2013.
 This occurred during the same period as the 2013 European floods.

-In 2013, autumn storm Eino resulted in over 200,000 Finnish homes losing power, impacting about 10% of Finnish families.
+In 2013, autumn storm Eino resulted in over 200,000 Finnish homes losing power, affecting about 10% of Finnish families.
 Maximum wind speed was 27.3 m/s inland and 32.9 m/s in sea.